-If there is blood in your faeces it doesn't mean that you have cancer, but you may be advised to have more tests.
-For more information see www.bowelscreen.ie
+If there is blood in your poo it doesn't mean that you have cancer, but you may be advised to have more tests.
+For more information see www.bowelscreen.ie or call Freephone: 1800 45 45 55

 Bowel cancer mainly affects people over the age of 50.
 If someone in your immediate family has had bowel cancer, your risk is also higher.